 There is a likelihood that it can take at least up to a year to get a court order for any particular tenant within a property.
 It is important that you understand that court proceedings can take a large amount of time.
 The Government has put extra resources into speeding these cases along but they could take a large amount of time to get through them.

-There are also new rules about taking anybody to court such as vulnerability etc and we would always suggest that you take immediate legal advice.
-We have solicitors that we deal with daily that could help you and please do not hesitate to request this from us.
+There are also new rules about taking anybody to court.
+Such as vulnerability etc and we would always suggest that you take immediate legal advice.
+We have solicitors that could help you and please do not hesitate to request this from us.

 We would expect that the rules will change on a regular basis over the next few months.
 The Government are responding to the Covid-19 situation almost daily and we have no doubt that they could change the rules at any point.
 At this moment in time the six months’ notice has been extended until March 2021 but it could be extended again or even changed at any point.

 3. I have a property elsewhere in the country that Harringtons don’t deal with can you take this over.